CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

 For this error message, the fix might be to change the direction of the slash. \
 This will result in a file path like ``C:/Users/<NAME>/AppData/Local/CeinMS``.

-Now clone the `CEINMS installer <https://bitbucket.org/ctw-bw/ceinms-installer/src/master/>`_ repository by clicking the ``clone`` button and pressing the copy button or copying
+Now clone the `CEINMS installer <https://github.com/CEINMS-RT/CEINMS-RT_Installer>`_ repository by clicking the ``clone`` button and pressing the copy button or copying

 .. code-block:: bash

-   git clone git@bitbucket.org:ctw-bw/ceinms-installer.git
+   git clone git@github.com:CEINMS-RT/CEINMS-RT_Installer.git

-After entering this code, git bash might ask for the passcode to the ssh key connected to Bitbucket, Simply enter the passcode and the installation will proceed.
+After entering this code, git bash might ask for the passcode to the SSH key connected to GitHub, Simply enter the passcode and the installation will proceed.
 Now, if we take a look in the folder, we find a new folder entry called ``ceinms-installer``.
 Inside are all the dependencies required and a powershell script called ``installCEINMS.ps1``.